Mary Lou McDonald

+On 10 February 2018, following a special ardfheis (party conference) in Dublin, McDonald succeeded Gerry Adams to become Sinn Féin's first new leader since 1983 and the party's first female leader since Margaret Buckley (president from 1937 to 1950).
+She led the party into the 2020 general election, in which Sinn Féin delivered its best ever general election performance, attaining 24.5 percent of the vote and winning 37 seats in Dáil Éireann, one fewer than Fianna Fáil and two more than Fine Gael.

-Following Micheál Martin's appointment as Taoiseach in June 2020, after the formation of a Fianna Fáil, Green Party and Fine Gael coalition, McDonald became Leader of the Opposition.
+Following Micheál Martin's appointment as Taoiseach in June 2020, after the formation of a Fianna Fáil, Green Party and Fine Gael coalition government, McDonald became Leader of the Opposition.
 She is the first woman to occupy that position and the first to come from a party other than Fianna Fáil or Fine Gael since the Labour Party's Thomas Johnson in 1927.

 Early life and education

 Born into a middle-class family in south Dublin to builder and surveyor Patrick McDonald and housewife Joan, her parents separated when she was nine years old and she stayed with her mother in Rathgar.
-She has an older brother Bernard and younger twin siblings Patrick and Joanne.
+She has three siblings, one older and two younger.
 Her sister Joanne was involved with the socialist republican party Éirígí in the late 2000s and is a teacher.
-Her brother Patrick works as an intellectual property lawyer and Bernard as a scientist.
-McDonald's great-uncle, James O'Connor, was an member of the Anti-Treaty IRA who was executed at the Curragh Camp during the Irish Civil War.
+McDonald's great-uncle, James O'Connor, was a member of the Anti-Treaty IRA who was executed at the Curragh Camp during the Irish Civil War.
 He was charged with illegally possessing firearms, which carried the death penalty at the time.
 O'Connor was 24 years old at the time.
-In January 2023, McDonald revealed that Bernard had transitioned in 2021, and that she was on a "learning curve" about transgender issues.
+In January 2023, McDonald said that one of her siblings had transitioned to female in 2021, and that she was on a "learning curve" about transgender issues.

-McDonald was educated at the Catholic all-girls, Notre Dame Des Missions in Churchtown, South Dublin, where she was involved in debating.
+McDonald was educated at Rathgar National School and at the Catholic all-girls, Notre Dame Des Missions in Churchtown, South Dublin, where she was involved in debating.

 After school, McDonald attended Trinity College Dublin, from which she received a bachelor's degree in English Literature.
 She later studied industrial relations at Dublin City University, and also received a Master of Arts degree in European Integration Studies from the University of Limerick in 1995.
 She worked as a researcher for the Institute of European Affairs, a consultant for the Irish Productivity Centre (a human resources consultancy that was jointly operated by Ibec and ICTU) and a trainer in the Partnership Unit of the Educational and Training Services Trust.

 McDonald became involved with the Irish National Congress, a cross-party republican organisation, and became chairperson in 2000, leading a protest in Dublin against the involvement of the city's Lord Mayor in the unveiling of a plaque at the location where the Grand Orange Lodge of Ireland held its first meeting in 1798.